 My parents never left my side, asked lots of questions, and learned all they could about the treatment of burns.
 Naturally, they were fraught with fear, but they had to trust that the doctors and medical staff were doing all they could to provide the best possible care for their precious baby girl.

 Now that I'm old enough to fully understand the severity of the situation, I'm so proud of my parents.
-There were many sleepless nights in the hospital (and when we returned home), the fear of the unknown then and for my future, the anger toward the responsible party, etc. It's unimaginable to me, but they stuck together, held each other up, and when one was weak the other was strong.
-Amazing!
+There were many sleepless nights in the hospital (and when we returned home), the fear of the unknown then and for my future, how my leg would ultimately heal, the anger toward the responsible party, etc. but they fought through and were strong for me.

-Over the next 18 years, several additional surgeries were required, and I learned that I’m not a fan of hospitals, anesthesia, or the removal of stitches and staples!
-Physically, I still bear the scars of that fateful day, though they are permanent, they are much improved and the incisions are less noticeable.
+Over the next 18 years, several additional surgeries were required, which meant growing up I was in a wheelchair or using crutches, wearing compression garments, and quickly learning that I’m not a fan of hospitals, anesthesia, or the removal of stitches and staples!

-Celebrate whatever it is that makes you different, embrace your quirks, your scars or beauty marks.
-I share my story with you to encourage all of us to look at our imperfections differently.
+All to say, celebrate whatever it is that makes you different, embrace your quirks, your scars - your beauty marks.
 They are what make you, you.
 And no one else can ever be that.

 Happy Monday, friends!
 Are you enjoying the fall colors and being able to pull out the boots and sweaters as much as I am?
 I love the cooler temps and I'm super excited to share with you my new favorite trends for Fall!
 I hope you enjoy it and find it useful for when you're shopping for what to add to your closet ;)